 “Why do we do what we do?
 Does it matter to the decedent?
 They know how they died.
 We’re there for the family, the criminal justice system, the medical system, and the public health system.”

 Dr. Gregory Schmunk, former president of the National Association of Medical Examiners

-Death-scene investigators are among the first professionals to come face to face with families and caregivers as they realize their child has died.
-Investigators and their medicolegal colleagues play a critical role in survivors’ long-term coping.
+Death-scene investigators are among the first professionals to come face to face with families and caregivers during a death event.
+Investigators and their medicolegal colleagues play a critical role in survivors’ short and long-term coping.